jiportilla/edge-cluster-example/README.md

 If the chart is valid without any errors, this command will show you the deployment and service yaml files.
 It will return errors if there is an error in the helm chart.

-(If you’re in a parent folder from where you can access the helm folder run “helm template my-object-detector)
+(If you’re in a parent folder from where you can access the helm folder run `helm template edge-detector-cluster`)

 ## Create Helm Operator